 c) twitching of the beam.
 Before there were complaints regarding uneven pace (and ISTA D identified current injector as problematic).

 After cleaning all mentioned before defects were gone.

 Did the cleaning solve all injector troubles?
 For sure, not – if the piezo element has defects (for example micro-cracks), or mechanical wear – it won’t help.
 But, when I saw the residues left on the nozzle only after 500 km run – I made my conclusions, that the quality of fuel is far from perfect, and cleaning of injectors – especially piezoelectric ones – is a must.

 Testing and cleaning are performed in the following way:

 b) cleaning for 20 ..
 30 minutes – in ultrasound bath;

 b) again visual inspection, if necessary – cleaning process is repeated;

 c) evaluation of flow rate (for now only with limited precision, because the flow rate grouping principle has not been figured out).

-For safety reasons, the pressure has been reduced to 5 bar, but clearness about injectors imperfection is quite good.
+For safety reasons, the pressure has been reduced to 5 bar.
+Unfortunately, such pressure is insufficient to find all leakages.